apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol.md

 See [Restriction Management](accesscontrol/restriction.html) for details.

+### Utilities

+The jcr-commons module present with Jackrabbit provide some access control related utilities that simplify the creation of new policies and entries such as for example:

+- `AccessControlUtils.getAccessControlList(Session, String)`
+- `AccessControlUtils.getAccessControlList(AccessControlManager, String)`
+- `AccessControlUtils.addAccessControlEntry(Session, String, Principal, String[], boolean)`

+See
+[org.apache.jackrabbit.commons.jackrabbit.authorization.AccessControlUtils] for
+the complete list of methods.

 ### Configuration

 The following access control related configuration options are present with the [AuthorizationConfiguration] as of Oak 1.0: